jiaye-wu/SSPROP-NFOL-DemoCode/README.md

 # SSPROP-NFOL-DemoCode
-Demo codes files that illustrates the use of SSPROP-NFOL project (https://github.com/TerenceWSK/SSPROP-NFOL).
+Demo codes files that illustrate the use of SSPROP-NFOL project (https://github.com/jiaye-wu/SSPROP-NFOL).

 # Description
 The Demo Codes in this directory illustrate how to use SSPROP-NFOL to simulate linear and nonlinear propagation in fiber.